eyawson/cloudformation-deploy/readme.md

 ## Extra Help

 1. While your instances are in public subnets, you'll also need the SSH port open (port 22) for your access, in case you need to troubleshoot your instances.

-2. Log information for UserData scripts is located in this file cloud-init-output.log under the folder /var/log
+2. Log information for UserData scripts is located in this file: cloud-init-output.log under the folder: /var/log